Diabetes Management Guide: Essential Steps for Healthy Living and Blood Sugar Control

 How often should blood sugar be checked?

-What foods help in blood sugar control?
+What foods help control blood sugar?

 Key Insights for Better Diabetes Control